Leadership Is a Practice

-This is what Avery was fixated on: getting to finally experience the Haunted Mansion.
+Avery was especially fixated on getting to finally experience Disney's Haunted Mansion.
 So imagine her disappointment when we arrived at the airport, got to our gate, and had to wait for two hours!

 Then there was the long plane ride.
 And when we arrived, we still had two days of exploring Los Angeles before we headed to Disneyland.